The boundary method for semi-discrete optimal transport partitions and Wasserstein distance computation: Mathematical support

 \section{Mathematical support}

 In this section, we provide mathematical support for the boundary method, assuming that all computations are solved exactly: both the discrete optimal transport problems handled by the general auction and the determinations of mass and \Was{} distance for individual boxes (see \rref{r:approx}).
 We present three types of results: on the shift characterization, on our system of equations, and, finally, on the boundary method itself.
-For convenience, we use the following notation for a large class of possible ground cost functions.